clbr/dgen/cz80/readme.txt

 You'll can emulate as many Z80 CPU as you want by defining severals CZ80 contexts.

+An arbitrary pointer can also be stored in the CZ80 context.
+This pointer is passed to each I/O callback:

+  Cz80_Set_Ctx(&CZ80, &user_context);

 3) Set up your fetch region (where the Z80 will run code from) :
 ----------------------------------------------------------------